AmandaKwok28/crave/docs/roadmap.md

 Mon, 3/17 - Mon, 4/6

 * **Goal:**
-Implement majority of search functionality including tags/filtering, sorting, liking and bookmarking.
+Implement and maintain a similar recipe algorithm, as well as the majority of search functionality including tags/filtering, sorting, liking and bookmarking.
 Also add comments to recipes.

 * **Must-Have Features:**